 Your users' browsing history will give you lots of insights into their intent.
 Learning more about user intent is the best way to market your company and increase conversion rates.
 With smart, AI-powered search engines, you simply log data about your customers to learn about general demographics like age, gender, locale, and much more.
 Who customers are dictates what they want to buy.

 When you reference search history to understand how their lives affect their purchasing preferences, you can quickly tailor searches for new customers based on similar data.
 For example, suppose you know that people from Australia are searching your website for shipping information.
 In that case, you simply rank those FAQ pages higher when your website detects a new user's location in Australia.

 Valuable insights like why customers want the things they do can also help you add relevant additional items to their searches so that customers can discover things they never knew they needed before.

 As websites expand, it becomes more and more difficult to find specific pages of content.
 This can be a challenging issue for users determined to find something that might be buried under layers and layers of additional pages.
 Many websites only offer navigation or a basic search engine to navigate to their freshest content.

 Those users are more likely to turn to the search bar as the easiest way to find what they're looking for.
-If your content is well-indexed, an intelligent search tool can help users find the right content, no matter how long ago it was added or much extra there is now.
+If your content is well-indexed for search, an intelligent search tool can help users find the right content, no matter how long ago it was added or much extra there is now.

 Your business can also take the opportunity to implement search operators to promote high-performing products as related suggestions if your users would otherwise hit a dead end in their search.
 If a product is currently sold out, offering links to similar or related products is a good way to keep your user's interest.
+(This is common among federated search systems in particular.)
 Otherwise, they're likely to leave your website and take their business elsewhere.